CompuTec/pdc-docs/current/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 ![Method implementation](./media/weighting-device-drivers/method-implementation.png)

 You can check the class in the example driver (CT Test Weight Scale).
-You can download it from here: [here](./media/TestDevice.cs).
+You can download it from here<!-- TODO: Link -->.

 ### Usage